PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_aws/README.md

 This use case builds a connection between two AWS regions using the PacketFabric Cloud Router.
 Terraform providers used: PacketFabric and AWS.
 This example uses AWS Private VIF & Gateway.

+:rocket: You can simplify the configuration and management of PacketFabric Cloud Routers by utilizing the [PacketFabric Terraform Cloud Router Module](https://registry.terraform.io/modules/PacketFabric/cloud-router-module/connectivity/latest).
+This module provides pre-defined configurations and workflows for provisioning cloud routers on the PacketFabric platform.

 ![Deployment Diagram](./images/diagram_cloud_router_aws.png)

 ## Useful links